 212-962-1020 Menu

 In NYC and outer areas, garbage and recycling trucks are a common sight.
-It is hard to imagine how the city would even function without these essential workers and their hard work.
+It is hard to imagine how the city would even function without these workers and their hard work.
 Collection of solid waste materials and recyclable items plays a crucial role in the cleanliness and sustainability of our community.

 Past Sanitation Worker, Michael S. Lamonsoff, Details The Hazardous Nature Of The Job